flopezag/docker-fiware/deploy/README.md

       pip install -r requirements.txt

+* Go into the vars/main.yml and assign the IP of the virtual machine to the variable ip_address.

-* One all the variables are in place you should be able to deploy and configure the service.
-Just run the following command:
+* Execute the ansible playbook to deploy and configure the services:

       ansible-playbook -vvvv -i inventory.yml \
       --private-key=(Key pair to access to the instance) \
       deploy_fiware.yml

 * Once that the command finish, the last step is going into the virtual machine and execute the command:

       sudo ./setup.sh init

   Which automatically configure the Wirecloud to connect to the local instance of IdM.

+Keep in mind that the deployment and configuration of all the steps could expend some time.
+One of our execution expends arround 13 minutes to finish it.